Pg 2: Quilt Features

 For best warmth all through the night, one keeps the face outside, to prevent moisture-laden breath from accumulating inside the quilt.
-The head is meant to be covered with our Insulated hat.
+The head is meant to be covered with our Insulated Hat Kit

-The Gorget is included in our Deluxe 1-person and 2-person quilt kits.
+The Gorget is included in our 1-person and 2-person Quilt Kits.